TabularType class is the open type class

 /**

-* Returns a string representation of this TabularType
+* Returns a string representation of this TabularType instance.

-* javax.management.openmbean.TabularType
+* javax.management.openmbean.TabularType),

 * the type name for this instance, the row type string representation of this instance,